JDare/GodotSteamHL/README.md

   * Note: if you are already initializing Steam, you can ignore the `steam_init.gd` file as long as the `Steam.run_callbacks()` function is called somewhere.
 3. Thats it!
 Check the example directory of this repo and docs to get started.

+### Exports

+If you are using the provided `SteamInit` autoload file, ensure you add the custom feature flag `steam` to your export.
+For more information on feature flags, see the [Documentation](https://docs.godotengine.org/en/stable/getting_started/workflow/export/feature_tags.html).

 ## SteamNetwork Example
 This is taken from the lobby example in the /examples/ directory of the repo.